Bashir1999/alzheimers_data/README.md

-Distribution of Alzheimer's diagnosis across different age groups: https://vizhub.com/Bashir1999/agegroup_alzheimer
+### Distribution of Alzheimer's diagnosis across different age groups:
+https://vizhub.com/Bashir1999/agegroup_alzheimer

 <img width="792" alt="Screenshot 1403-08-01 at 21 11 48" src="https://github.com/user-attachments/assets/04b91ff7-fbe5-4d77-8cf0-585f9ecf3e77">

-The chart shows an increase in the number of Alzheimer’s diagnoses (Diagnosis Positive) with age up to the 85-89 age group.
+<br /> The chart shows an increase in the number of Alzheimer’s diagnoses (Diagnosis Positive) with age up to the 85-89 age group.
 This suggests that Alzheimer’s is more common in older populations, supporting the understanding that age is a significant risk factor for the disease.

 The 85-89 age group has the highest number of Alzheimer’s diagnoses, indicating that this age range may be particularly vulnerable to Alzheimer’s.
 After the 85-89 age group, there is a noticeable decline in both diagnosed and non-diagnosed individuals in the 90-94 group, which could reflect the reduced sample size or the challenges associated with aging.